 I live in the quaint town of Petaluma, California, located in beautiful Sonoma County.
 In my free time I enjoy yoga, cooking, reading, and spending time with friends and family.
 I care about the environment, and I try to make choices in my daily life that support the health of our planet.
 I am committed to social justice and learning more about the history of racism in the United States as well as what it means to be white or BIPOC (Black, Indigenous, and People of Color) in this country.
 I welcome feedback on how I show up as an ally, even if it feels uncomfortable for me.

-I am a single mama to my two-year-old son Miles, with a supportive coparent, family, and friends who are my "village."
+I am a single mama to my three-year-old son Miles, with a supportive co-parent, family, and friends who are my "village."
 I know how challenging it can be to balance work and parenting while also trying to find time to prepare foods that agree with me.
-Covid-19 has added another layer of stress, uncertainty, and parenting duties that were once unthinkable, and I am finding that community is now more important than ever.
+Covid-19 added another layer of stress, uncertainty, and parenting duties that were once unthinkable, and I am finding that community is now more important than ever.

 Thanks for taking the time to learn a bit about me.
-Please contact me today if you are interested in working with me!
+Please contact me today if you are interested in joining my group program!